 It may be easier to install a PCI card if you remove the hard disk drives and carriers, and remove adjacent cards.
-If you have a full-length card, install the end of the card in the card guide first, and then align the card with the PCI slot to finish installing it.
+Make sure the end of the card goes in the appropriate card guide before aligning the card with the PCI slot and completing the installation.

-- 7 Press the card gently but firmly until the connector is fully inserted.
-Press only on the bare areas of the card to avoid damaging the components. - Note: Don't rock the card from side to side or force it.
-If you meet resistance, check the connector and slot for damage or obstructions, and then try inserting the card again. - 8 Pull the card gently to see if it is properly connected.
-If it stays in place and its gold connectors are barely visible, the card is connected. - 9 Replace the PCI bracket and tighten the screws to secure the card.
+7 Press the card gently but firmly until the connector is fully inserted.
+Press only on the bare areas of the card to avoid damaging the components.

+Note: Don't rock the card from side to side or force it.
+If you meet resistance, check the connector and slot for damage or obstructions, and then try inserting the card again.

+- 8 Pull the card gently to see if it is properly connected.
+If it stays in place and its gold connectors are barely visible, the card is connected. - 9 Replace the PCI bracket under the brace and tighten the screws to secure the card.

-WARNING: If you remove a card and don't install a replacement, place a port access cover over the empty slot to keep foreign objects out of the enclosure.
+NOTICE: If you remove a card and don't install a replacement, place a port access cover over the empty slot to keep foreign objects out of the enclosure.
 An uncovered slot affects the airflow that cools the internal components and may cause damage.